Study start - graduate

 You can get two types of confirmations:

-Read more about confirmations of enrolment on my.cbs.dk > IT and Tools > Guide to the Online Student Service > Confirmation of enrolment (CBS-login required)
+Read more about confirmations of enrolment on my.cbs.dk > IT and Campus > Guide to the Online Student Service > Confirmation of enrolment (CBS-login required)

-If you have a function impairment, which prevents you from completing your programme at the same conditions as other students, you can apply for special support and aids, the so-called Special Education Support (SPS).
+If you suffer from dyslexia or have a physical or psychological disability, which prevents you from completing your programme at the same conditions as other students, you can apply for special support and aids, the so-called Special Education Support (SPS).

 Read more at my.cbs.dk > Student Life > Special Educational Support (SPS) (CBS-login required)